-This work helps fulfill New Zealand’s obligations under the United Nations Optional Protocol to the Convention Against Torture (OPCAT) to prevent torture and other cruel, inhuman or degrading treatment and punishment.
+This work helps fulfil New Zealand’s obligations under the United Nations Optional Protocol to the Convention Against Torture (OPCAT) to prevent torture and other cruel, inhuman or degrading treatment and punishment.

-With funding now secured from 1 July 2019, a monitoring and inspection programme will be developed and rolled out incrementally over the next three years, starting with a series of orientation visits to locked units in privately-run aged care facilities to help inform the programme’s development.
+With funding secured from 1 July 2019, a monitoring and inspection programme is being developed and introduced over three years, starting with orientation visits to locked units in privately-run aged care facilities to help inform the programme’s development.

-The Chief Ombudsman is beginning a series of targeted inspections to provide an independent assessment of how detention facilities, including aged care facilities, are responding to COVID-19.
+The Chief Ombudsman’s designation on 1 April 2020 as an essential service during the COVID-19 pandemic required him to reset his planned inspection programme.
+He conducted a series of targeted inspections to provide an independent assessment of how detention facilities, including aged care facilities, respond to COVID-19.

-These provide more information about why and how these inspections will be conducted.
+These provide more information about why and how these inspections are conducted.

-The Ombudsman monitors aged care facilities to prevent human rights violations occurring.
-They aren’t able to investigate individual complaints about private facilities.
+The Chief Ombudsman monitors aged care facilities to prevent human rights violations occurring.
+He isn't able to investigate individual complaints about private facilities.

-If you want to report any concerns or make a complaint, you can do this through the Ministry of Health.
+If you want to report any concerns or make a complaint, you can find out how to do this on the Ministry of Health's website.